 Let’s see how this translates to positioning language for the brand.
 The first piece is the brand narrative – a story about the brand and why it exists – all leading up to their bold, challenging tagline.

 A new logo and visual identity.

 What does a brand that encourages independence look like?
-How do we build an identity that’s modern and trustworthy and can stand out in a sea of giants?
+How do we build a brand identity that’s modern and trustworthy and can stand out in a sea of giants?

 We represented independence as going in the opposite direction of everyone else.
 Arrows pointing one way represent the industry, and the single arrow moving in the opposite direction represent the freedom and perspective that IBA provides.